 Seating space concerns

-Each location has a seating amount that was published on the application.
-If the seating amount is less than this, HotC should be contacted immediately.
-If the amount of players, however, is greater than that, read on.
+Each location has a seating amount that was given on the application.
+If, for whatever reason, you have less seating available than the amount you wrote in your application, HotC should be contacted immediately.
+If the amount of players is greater than your available seating, and you absolutely cannot safely make room for your increased player count, read on.

-If the number of players there that have pregistered online is equal to your seating capacity, only those players may play.
+- If the number of players there that have pre-registered online is equal to your seating capacity, only those pre-registered players may play.

-If the number of players there that have pregistered online is greater than, but less than double, your seating capacity, X equals the number of players over capacity you have.
-The X*2 last registered players perform a Round 0.
+- If the number of players there that have pre-registered online is greater than, but less than double, your seating capacity, Y equals the number of players over capacity you have.
+The Y*2 last registered players perform a Round 0.
 Unregistered players may not play.

-If the number of players there that have pregistered online is double your seating capacity or more, Perform a Round 0 with all players until remaining players are within capacity.
+- If the number of players there that have pre-registered online is double your seating capacity or more, Perform Round 0 with all players until remaining players are within capacity.